PeterNaydenov/shortcuts/README.md

 <!-- target name is 'menu' -->
 ```

 Attribute is customizable by setting `hoverTarget` hover plugin option.
+By default, it checks for `['data-hover']`.
+You can provide an array of attribute names.
 Read more in section `Options`.